BlitterStudio/MB_SubSonic/README.md

 With this plugin MusicBee acts as a Subsonic player.
 Based on the original work by Steven Mayall.
 The code was converted from VB.NET to C# with the aim to to futher develop, the plugin, since Steven did not wish to continue working on it.

-Once a stable and tested version is ready, it will be available in the Releases section.
-From that point onwards, any bugs or improvement suggestions can be reported in the Issues section.
+Any bugs or improvement suggestions can be reported in the Issues section.

 Requirements
 ============